Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 And finally at `1001ms`, what do we think happens? is it `printHello` allowed out from `CallBack Queue` to the `Call Stack`?

 Nooooo, it's still not allowed out.
-And `printHello` is gonna sit there and wait, and instead what's going to run first? `console.log("Me First")`
+And `printHello` is gonna sit there and wait, and instead what's going to run first? at `1001ms` => `console.log("Me First")`

+Now, at the `1002ms` => `printHello` is going to grabbed out of queue and put on to the callStack and going to executed.